Sample Answer

 First Amendment

 Secondly, the amendment only protects commercial speech if it is neither misleading nor false (Lindblom, 2017).
 A commercial speech’s content must be truthful and aim to encourage a lawful activity.
-Some of the lawsuits sponsored by the Bloomberg Initiative have accused tobacco manufacturers of indulging in false advertising by withholding essential information on tobacco consumption’s essential health effects, including addiction (Lindblom, 2017).
-Considering tobacco growing and the manufacturing and distribution of tobacco products are legal in the US, tobacco advertising seems to indeed encourage a lawful activity.
-On the question of whether the speech is truthful, the packaging of several tobacco products, particularly cigarettes, the most consumed product, usually contains a warning on the potential risk of using tobacco.
-For instance, Imperial Brands, cigarette box has a bold display, “smoking kills.”
-The litigations against tobacco companies have been in contravention of this provision of the amendment.
+Some lawsuits sponsored by the Bloomberg Initiative have accused tobacco manufacturers of indulging in false advertising by withholding essential information on tobacco consumption’s acute health effects, including addiction (Lindblom, 2017).
+Since tobacco growing, manufacturing, and distributing tobacco products are legal in the US, tobacco advertising seems to encourage a lawful activity.
+On whether the speech is truthful, the packaging of several tobacco products, particularly cigarettes, the most consumed product, usually contains a warning on the potential risk of using tobacco.
+For instance, Imperial Brands’ cigarette box boldly displayed, “Smoking kills.”
+The litigations against tobacco companies have contravened this provision of the amendment.
 Some argue that the absence of more elaborate health risk warnings should be included in the packages, or the companies should invest in public service announcements (Shang, 2015).
-However, this will only amount to the companies spending a huge chunk of their revenue to offset a public health responsibility that belongs to the government.
+However, this will only amount to the companies spending a considerable chunk of their revenue to offset a public health responsibility that belongs to the government.

-In light of the fact that the smoking burden seems to be higher in low and middle-income nations, the probable explanation is that the law is inefficient in guaranteeing consumer protection.
+Because the smoking burden seems to be higher in low and middle-income nations, the probable explanation is that the law is inefficient in guaranteeing consumer protection.
 Companies seem to be operating on the edge of the regulations, and the public bears the brunt.
-Tobacco advertising seems to operate within the law, considering that most of the lawsuits either infringe on the first amendment protection of commercial speech or try to circumvent the protection by invoking reforms.
+Tobacco advertiappearsseems to works within the law, considering that most lawsuits either infringe on the first amendment protection of commercial speech or try to circumvent the security by invoking reforms.
 These lawsuits are, therefore, appropriate because they secure consumer protection by bringing a neglected ethical responsibility to the attention of tobacco companies.

 Tobacco advertising indeed meets the product disclosure standards.
-However, it is essential for manufacturers to understand the “unique risks” that their product presents (Stanwick & Stanwick, 2016).
-Tobacco is known to possess numerous carcinogenic components besides its strongly addictive tendency.
-The complicity of manufacturers in the huge burden of smoking-related health problems and the socio-economic problems resulting from tobacco addiction cannot be overemphasized.
-As such, as an industry whose continued performance relies on its vulnerable clients continuing to poison their bodies, companies need to participate more in the public health initiative to create awareness (Stanwick & Stanwick, 2016).
+However, manufacturers need to understand their product’s “unique risks” (Stanwick & Stanwick, 2016).
+Tobacco is known to possess numerous carcinogenic components besides its intensely addictive tendency.
+The collaboration of manufacturers in the massive burden of smoking-related health problems and the socio-economic problems resulting from tobacco addiction cannot be overemphasized.
+As an industry whose continued performance relies on its vulnerable clients continuing to poison their bodies, companies must participate more in the public health initiative to create awareness (Stanwick & Stanwick, 2016).
 Product disclosures can be formulated to sources beyond product labels, such as brand-sponsored television, newspaper, and social media product disclosure.

 References

 Shang, C. (2015).
-The association between point-of-sale advertising bans and youth experimental smoking: findings from the Global Youth Tobacco Survey (GYTS). .
+The association between point-of-sale advertising bans and youth experimental smoking: the Global Youth Tobacco Survey (.S) findings.
 AIMS public health, 832.

 Stanwick, P. A., & Stanwick, S. D. (2016).
 Understanding Business Ethics.
 SAGE Publications.